 I think the time that he spent in Indiana was really formative.
 This heartland experience, and he’s in the presence of this industrialist who has various farming equipment manufactured, he runs a newspaper so he sees this guy essentially as the personification of the American businessman.

 And also he’s learning about the founding fathers and he’s definitely aware of the farming cycle.
 And he’s getting a mix of agrarian culture but he goes to New York and experiences it becoming the business center of the world.
 So he very much becomes an American very quickly and his political leanings, I think he visits Japan once in 1930.
 It’s a very unhappy visit.
 Somehow the news that Noguchi is en route to Japan makes its way to his father and his father asks when he enters Japan that he doesn’t use the name Noguchi.
-Somehow on the train he meets a reporter, just a really random meeting.
-His father catches wind of it and when Isamu gets to China his so he ends up staying in China for about eight months before deciding to go to Japan.
+Somehow on the train he meets a reporter, just a really random meeting and his father catches wind of it.
+When Isamu gets to China, he ends up staying for about eight months before deciding to go to Japan.
 He meets his father and his father’s family very briefly. he’s given a very cool reception.
 He ends up spending a lot of time with his uncle who takes him under his wing and houses him in Tokyo, and we have a portrait of his uncle.

 So he was more sympathetic to him?